 It’s really great, really interesting! – Joe Rogan

 Sapiens is one of the most mentioned books on the JRE Podcast.
 After several friends and guests recommended it to Rogan he decided to finally give the audiobook a listen.
-Sapiens is a New York Times bestseller by Israeli historian and professor Yuval Noah Harari.
+Sapiens: A Brief History of Humankind is a New York Times bestseller by Israeli historian and professor Yuval Noah Harari.
 It is quite literally a brief history of humankind.
 Multiple human species co-existed 100,000 years ago and Harari explores how and why Homo Sapiens became the most successful and dominant species of humans.
 Rogan seemed to really enjoy the book.

 This book by Sebastian Junger is fucking epic.
 I can't recommend it enough. https://t.co/eegAbbON9L

 Dan Flores was a guest on episode #942 of the podcast.